davideas/FlexibleAdapter/README.md

 * **NEW!** [High performance](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Search-Filter#performance-result-when-animations-are-active) updates and filter on big list.
 * **NEW!** Auto mapping multi view types with [Item interfaces](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Item-Interfaces).
 * **NEW!** Predefined [ViewHolders](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-ViewHolders) with callbacks.
-* **NEW!** [Headers and Sections](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Headers-and-Sections) with sticky behaviour fully clickable and collapsible, with elevation and automatic linkage!
+* **NEW!** [Headers and Sections](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Headers-and-Sections) with sticky behaviour fully clickable and collapsible, with elevation, transparency and automatic linkage!
 * **NEW!** [Scrollable Headers and Footers](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Scrollable-Headers-and-Footers) items that lay respectively at the top and at the bottom of the main items.
 * **NEW!** Expandable items with _Selection Coherence_ and multi-level expansion.
 * **NEW!** [Drag&Drop and Swipe-To-Dismiss](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Drag&Drop-and-Swipe#swiping-the-front-view) with Leave-Behind pattern and with _Selection Coherence_.